Founded way back in 2008, Perfect Privacy is a Swiss VPN with an interesting and unusual mix of features.

 Payment options are extremely versatile.
 You can pay with wide-range of options like PayPal, Bitcoin, Mobiamo, Visa and Mastercard, Amex, and UnionPay.

 If you like old-school anonymity, you can even pay in cash by sending your money in a concealed envelope to a remote address in Latvia.
 (No joke.)

-Perfect Privacy offers a seven-day money-back guarantee.
+In case you are not pleased with their services, your money can be returned within seven days of purchase (seven-day money-back guarantee).
 Except, if you pay with cash or Bitcoin.
 Anonymous payment methods are great for privacy.
 Not so great for getting a refund.